grd/FreePDM/cmd/vcs/README.md

 # The vcs tool

 The vcs (version control system) is a tool that interacts with the vfs (virtual filesystem).
-It is roughly based onto https://github.com/Abdulsametileri/vX for the "status" part, but for the rest this will be compeltely different.
+It is roughly based onto https://github.com/Abdulsametileri/vX for the "status" part, but for the rest this will be compeletly different.

 ## Commands